apetkau/microbial-informatics-2014/README.md

 ### Virtual Machine

+*July 31, 2020: Note the virtual machines are no longer available.*

 All necessary software to run these labs is provided in the form of a customized Ubuntu virtual machine.
 You will need to install software such as [Oracle Virtual Box](https://www.virtualbox.org/) in order to run the virtual machine.
 Please see the [Workshop Software](https://www.corefacility.ca/wiki/bin/view/BioinformaticsWorkshop/Software2014) instructions for more details.

 ### Data